 Pancreatic Cancer Risk Factors

 Anything that increases your chance of getting pancreatic cancer is a risk factor.
 While the precise causes of pancreatic cancer have not been determined, MD Anderson is researching risk factors and has made several landmark discoveries.
-Pancreatic cancer risk factors include:
+Risk factors for pancreatic cancer include:

 Age: The risk of pancreatic cancer increases sharply after 50 years old.
 At the time of diagnosis, almost 90% of patients are older than 55.